Navient Student Loans Review

 Do Not Let Down Your Loan Co-signers

-Co-signing a loan is a risk another person is taking and thus can lose his or her cash or collaterals because in the event of you failing to repay the loan, the lender can carry the co-signer to court and force him or her to repay the student loan.
+Co-signing a loan is a risk for parents and other cosigners and thus they can lose his or her cash or collaterals because in the event of you failing to repay the loan, the lender can carry the co-signer to court and force him or her to repay the student loan.
 Therefore, you should not forget the risk your co-signer is taking for you.
 Making every effort to repay a loan is a way to protect him or her financially.

 Do Not Run Off and Not Repay Your Student Loans